tcae/CryptoTimeSeries/strategies.md

         - understand what happened
         - how probable are comparable situations
 - what is an efficient SW design for the **`tradeloop`**

+## Notes for using volatility and trend tracker in combination
+- General thoughts
+  - less volatility = more stable direction -> tracking preferred
+  - high volatility = instable direction -> catch statistic outliers for yield
+  - stabilze direction by longer regression window
+- use regressionlines of different regression time windows as basis
+- select the shortest window with a median standard deviation 2 sigma over 24h that is sufficient to satisfy the minimum profit requirement == anchor window
+  - only buy if anchor gradient is positive
+- buy
+  - if prices decrease below regression line - 2 sigma then track with a tracker window that is shorter than anchor window but has the longest history for the last direction change to filter out irrelevant small volatility
+  - if price increases break out of the tracker window line + 3 sigma or tracker gradient becomes positive then "buy"
+  - if after a "buy" prices fall then "sell" if prices fall below anchor regression line - 3 sigma and (prices fall below tracker line - 2 sigma or tracker trend becomes negative)
+- sell
+  - if prices increase above regression line + 2 sigma then track with a tracker window that is shorter than anchor window but has the longest history for the last direction change to filter out irrelevant small volatility
+  - if price decreases fall out of the tracker window line - 3 sigma or tracker gradient becomes negative then "sell"
+  - if after a "sell" prices rise then "buy" if prices rise above anchor regression line + 3 sigma and (prices rise above tracker line + 2 sigma or tracker trend becomes positive)
+- anchor window change
+  - in general anchor window is
+    - the shortest regression window that satisfies profitabilityrequirements with deviation catching
+    - has positive trend
+    - has the most catches * 4 sigma = gain wihtin 24h among anchor window candidates
+    - anchor sigma calculation = median of this window over the last 24h
+  - in order to change anchor windows the new candidate has to have 10% higher gain than the incumbent, which creates a stabilizing hysteresis
+  - if anchor 2 sigma falls below 10% of required 2 sigma and no other window satisfies the required 2 sigma then switch off "buy" trading until a window satisfies required 2 sigma but use anchor and required 2 sigma criteria to close "sell"
+- tracker window change
+  - always has to be shorter than anchor window
+  - should be long enough to suppress irrelevant regression xtremes
+  - option 1: whenever another window is closer with its last regression xtreme to the last trade, i.e. no irrelevant xtremes in between
+  - option 2: shortest window with least in between extremes since last trade
+- tracker sigma calculation = median of this window since last trade signal